luck-7/Vehicle-Rental-System/README.md

 ##Some Snapshot

-## 1.Add vehicle for rental service
+## 1. Add vehicle for rental service

 ![Screenshot 2025-03-05 224952](https://github.com/user-attachments/assets/fcd024a7-8136-4752-a6e3-fc0c37e8ea7a)